Mysticial/NumberFactory/README.md

 Number Factory has access to parallel large arithmetic whereas most other programs do not.
 For this reason alone, it is often faster than other programs by sheer force of parallelization.

-As far as sequential performance goes, Number Factory sits somewhere between Mini-Pi and y-cruncher. y-cruncher is still faster since it is better optimized and has access to internal functionality that is not exposed through the YMP interface.
+For most constants, the overall performance comes within a factor of 2 of y-cruncher.
+This is actually pretty good considering that most of Number Factory's implementations are relatively unoptimized.

+That said, squeezing out the remaining factor of 2 will probably be difficult. y-cruncher does some pretty crazy things to get to where it is now.
+And it uses internal functionality that isn't exposed through the YMP interface.

 -----